A template saves you a lot of time and effort.

 If you have your own headed paper, use the "no header" templates.

-You will probably need to change the top and bottom page margins to accommodate your headed paper.
+You are likely to need to change the top and bottom page margins to accommodate your headed paper.

 Data tags help you extract information from Dentally such as patient name, or appointment time, automatically.
 They have a format of a square bracket [ followed by the data tag name and end with another ] square bracket.